Ten FAQs on sales presentations.

 You are then ready to structure the presentation:

 - Think of a headline for the presentation.
-Ask yourself what one thought you would like the audience to take away from the presentation.
+What one message would you like the audience to take away from the presentation?

 - Establish a handful of key points that back up this headline, based around the benefits (not features) you can offer the customer.